BUDAPEST TO THE BALTIC

 • Day 8 | Thursday 8 October

-Perched atop Wawel Hill overlooking the Vistula River, for centuries Wawel Royal Castle served as the residence of Polish kings.
-The castle’s architecture is a fascinating blend of Romanesque, Gothic, Renaissance and Baroque styles, reflecting the many periods of expansion and renovation over its long history.
-Following a talk in our hotel this morning, we make our way up to Wawel Hill where a tour through the Castle’s majestic State Rooms provides us with a glimpse into the ceremonial and political life of Poland’s royal court.
-These grand rooms are further enhanced by an extraordinary collection of 16th-century Flemish tapestries commissioned by King Sigismund II Augustus, while the Crown Treasury and Armoury house priceless regalia and weaponry.
+Perched atop Wawel Hill overlooking the Vistula River, Wawel Royal Castle served for centuries as the residence of Polish kings.
+Its architecture blends Romanesque, Gothic, Renaissance and Baroque styles, reflecting successive periods of expansion and renewal.
+Following a talk in our hotel this morning, we make our way up to Wawel Hill where a tour through the castle offers insight into the ceremonial and political life of Poland’s royal court.
+Highlights include the remarkable collection of 16th-century Flemish tapestries commissioned by King Sigismund II Augustus and the Crown Treasury and Armoury, home to royal regalia and weaponry.
 Before returning to our hotel for an afternoon at leisure, we also visit the Gothic Wawel Cathedral.
-For over 900 years it served as the coronation church of Polish monarchs and its dazzling Sigismund Chapel, with its golden dome, is considered a masterpiece of the Renaissance.
-Climbing the cathedral’s bell tower offers sweeping views over Kraków.
-Tonight we enjoy a performance (schedules permitting) at the Opera Krakowska, where modern staging meets Poland’s rich operatic tradition in a striking contemporary venue.
-Overnight Kraków (B)
+For more than 900 years it was the coronation church of Polish monarchs and its magnificent Sigismund Chapel is considered one of the finest Renaissance monuments north of the Alps.
+Reconvening again in the evening, we turn our attention to another facet of Kraków’s cultural heritage as we make our way to Klezmer-Hois – a restaurant and performance venue in the historic Kazimierz district.
+Once a separate town and for centuries home to one of Europe’s most significant Jewish communities, Kazimierz remains an important centre for preserving Jewish culture.
+Over dinner, we enjoy a performance of klezmer music, renowned for its distinctive melodies.
+Overnight Kraków (B, D)

 • Day 9 | Friday 9 October